-Replacing the SSD-1 support bracket
+Removing the thermal support bracket

-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the base cover. - 3.
-Remove the battery UMA or discrete. - 4.
-Remove the UMA (M.2 2230 SSD or M.2 2280 SSD) or discrete (M.2 2230 SSD or M.2 2280 SSD).
+- 1. Follow the procedure in before working inside your computer.

+- 2. Remove the base cover.

+- 3. Remove the battery.

+- 4. Remove the SSD-2.

-The figure provides a visual representation of the replace procedure.
+The figure provides a visual representation on how to remove a thermal support bracket.